TLeconte/acarsdec/README.md

 ## Compilation
 acarsdec must compile directly on any modern Linux distrib.

-It has been tested on x86_64 with fedora 19-25, Ubuntu 16, and on RaspberryPI (only RTL source tested).

 It needs cmake and a C compiler.

 It depends on some external libraries :